white logo

 23. Go Bird Watching

 Darwin’s finches are a group of finches endemic to the Galapagos Islands.
 They were unclassified until specimens were examined after Darwin’s expedition.
 Unknowingly, Darwin had discovered more than 20 species of birds.
-He hadn’t realized that they were the same species due to the variations in their shapes, sizes, and beaks.
-The understanding that each of these birds evolved to the specific islands ecosystem would help shape his theory of evolution.
+He hadn’t realized that they were the same species due to the of these birds evolved to the specific islands ecosystem would help shape his theory of evolution.

 You’ll see more than Darwin’s many different finches though.
 Galapagos penguins, flamingos, blue and red footed boobies, Nazca boobies, frigate birds and so much more make up the list of incredible winged species you’ll spot on the Galapagos Islands.